cyberbotics/webots/docs/guide/starting-webots.md

   --mode=<mode>
     Choose the startup mode, overriding application preferences.
 The <mode>
-    argument must be either pause, realtime, run or fast.
+    argument must be either pause, realtime or fast.

+  --no-rendering
+    Disable rendering in the main 3D view.

   --fullscreen
     Start Webots in fullscreen.